bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document object module: the representation of the content from html, css, and js.

 2. What is an event?

+Any action taken by a user: mouse click, wheel scroll, etc.

 3. What is an event listener?

+A way to track events and controll what happens after an event is triggered

 4. Why would we convert a NodeList into an Array?

+Nodelist do not have the same methods as an array, sometimes you might want to apply an array method to a nodelist.

 5. What is a component?